Top

 Alimony Modification in Florida

 According to Chapter 61 of the Florida Statutes, most types of alimony may be modified or terminated if the court finds "a substantial change in circumstances."
-This substantial change has to be material, unforeseen, permanent, and involuntary (although in certain circumstances, a change in circumstances that is voluntary may warrant a modification of an alimony award.)
+This substantial change has to be material, unforeseen, permanent, and involuntary.
+However, in certain situations, a voluntary change in circumstances may warrant a modification of an alimony award.

 Child Custody Modification in Florida